Moecker/sdc_al/README.md

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result][video1] for the project video.
 In the folder [output_videos](output_videos/) three more video can be found, however, the pipeline was designed to work with the project video and is not robust enough for all kinds of road conditions.
-As an additional gimmick I recorded an own image from my car during night time and applied a slighlty adjusted pipeline, in particular with changed source and destination points as the image size differs from the udacity videos.
+As an additional gimmick I recorded an own image from my car during night time and applied a slightly adjusted pipeline, in particular with changed source and destination points as the image size differs from the udacity videos.

-To enhance quality of the lane finding for the video, a number of techniques and concepts were additional developed which can only be meaningfully aplied on a video stream.
-It essentailly makes use of previous states of the lines.
+To enhance quality of the lane finding for the video, a number of techniques and concepts were additional developed which can only be meaningfully applied on a video stream.
+It essentially makes use of previous states of the lines.
 For this the [Line](Line.py) class was enhanced with following fields:

 ```
 self.detected               # Was the line detected in the last iteration?